Sleep Apnea Treatment

 - Frequent urination during the night

-The Negative Effects of Sleep Apnea
+The Types of Sleep Apnea

 - High blood pressure

-Non-Surgical Sleep Apnea Treatment
+Our Non-Surgical Treatment Options

-Klearway appliances are made of thermoactive acrylic to fit comfortably and securely over your teeth while you sleep.
+Klearway™ appliances are made of thermoactive acrylic to fit comfortably and securely over your teeth while you sleep.
 The flexible material allows you to yawn and swallow without dislodging the appliance.
-During sleep, your aligner will keep your jaws and tongue in a proper position, opening the airway and eliminating sleep disturbances and snoring.
+Your aligner will keep your jaws and tongue in a proper position during sleep, opening the airway and eliminating sleep disturbances and snoring.

-SomnoDent Herbst Advance™
+SomnoDent Herbst Advance

 A study by the National Center for Biotechnology Information found that patients receiving oral appliance therapy reduced their symptoms of sleep apnea as well as improved physiological and behavioral outcomes.
-Thanks to advancements in materials and technologies, treatment is becoming more effective and comfortable than ever before.
-Call River Valley Advanced Dental & Implant Center at (800) 874-4667 or contact our office online to schedule a consultation and begin treating sleep apnea today.